dominikg/rrs/README.md

-# An attempt at building a svelte routify application with snowpack
+# An attempt at building a svelte routify application with vite

 ## usage